Nandom424/Multiplication-Table/README.md

 	print(table*x)

  And then I asked ChatGPT to add some GUI amd that's why the code is the way it is.
- I hope you guyz like it!
+ I hope you guys like it!
  All glory to God!